 In the recent international review of Operational Research in the UK (commissioned by the Engineering and Physical Sciences Research Council), a major identified weakness in the current approach to Operational Research is described as follows, "a gap still remains between the output of a successful research project and what is needed for direct use by industry" [1].
 In general, the area of educational timetabling is one such area.
-Our research based spin out company, eventMAP Limited, has an important role to play with respect to this 'gap' as it is in a unique position to integrate leading edge research techniques with the requirements of the user base in the provision of timetabling solutions.
-One of the primary overall aims of the Company is to specify software which acts as an enterprise resource planning tool as well as a management information service, informing on strategic ways forward for the need for, use of and allocation of resources within an institution.
-A major aspect of the adopted strategy for achieving this is to highlight the important aspects of institutional requirements to researchers in the field while updating algorithmic techniques within the software, thus enabling research solutions to be produced which are both workable and of a high quality.
-The intention of this paper is to focus on the initial part of the strategy by reporting on the needs of educational institutions from a practical point of view in terms of two main areas where timetabling is required i.e. examination and course timetabling.
-In each area, a number of challenges are detailed which are based on the author's experience of working in the area from both an academic and practical view point.
-It is stressed that these challenges certainly do not represent all of the issues that require work from researchers, rather they represent a selection of key themes which, in the author's view, will help bridge the identified gap and move the area of educational timetabling to a new level both in research and practical terms.
+The Company has an important role to play with respect to this 'gap' as it is in a unique position to integrate leading edge research techniques with the requirements of the user base in the provision of timetabling solutions.
+One of the primary overall aims of current efforts within the Company is to implement software which acts as an enterprise recourse planning tool as well as a management information service, informing on strategic ways forward for the need for, use of and allocation of resources within an institution.
+A major aspect of the adopted strategy for achieving this is to highlight the important aspects of institutional requirements to researchers in the field while continually updating algorithmic techniques within the software, thus enabling solutions to be produced which are both workable and of a high quality.
+The intention of this paper is to focus on the initial part of the strategy by reporting on the needs of educational institutions from a practical point of view in terms of two of the main areas which the company is involved with i.e. examination and course timetabling.
+In each area, a number of challenges are detailed which are based on experience of working in the area from both an academic and practical view point.
+It is stressed that these challenges certainly do not represent all of the issues that require work from researchers, rather they represent a selection of key themes which will help bridge the gap and move the area of educational timetabling to a new level both in research and practical terms.